vilnitskiy/Writeoff/README.md

 # Writeoff
-App developed for KPI studets to make their studying much easier and productive.
+App developed for KPI students to make their studying much easier and productive.
 It helps to save your precious time for more useful things that numerous repetitive tasks.
+You can see diagram in WriteOff/myapp_models.png
 To create and run virtual environment:
 ```
 virtualenv venv --no-site-packages